lucianojoublanc-da/derivhack2019dev/guide/Tutorial.md

 To conclude, we suggest you execute the remaining cells in the workbook, reading the comments that explain what is happening.
 You will create some `AllocationProposal`s and `Affirm` them, as in the scenario from the previous section.

 ## Automation

+We're now going to switch over to the [bot](../bot) directory and work on the second example program.
+This program uses the same DAML model as the previous section.
+You should start up the ledger and REST service as explained above, if you haven't already done so.
+First however, we need to digress briefly to explain why we can't do this in the UI notebook.

 In the formal FIX specification, there is another workflow which we haven't covered, the "Ready to Book" process (FIX 5.0 Rev 2 Spec, Vol 5, p.
 50):